Yoast/duplicate-post/README.md

    1. You can [write me](https://duplicate-post.lopo.it/contact) and submit your bug reports, suggestions and requests for features;
    2. You can also [submit a pull request](https://github.com/enricobattocchi/duplicate-post/pulls);
    3. If you want to translate it to your language (there are just a few lines of text), you can use the [translation project](https://translate.wordpress.org/projects/wp-plugins/duplicate-post);
-   4. Using the plugin is free, but if you want you can support my efforts by donating with PayPal [here](https://duplicate-post.lopo.it/donate).
+   4. Using the plugin is free, but if you want you can support my efforts by donating [here](https://duplicate-post.lopo.it/donate).

 ## License